-Construction has begun on the new grid-scale battery storage system on Robert Service Way near the Alaska Highway.
-The new battery will help Yukon Energy meet peak demands for electricity during the winter, burn less diesel fuel and improve the reliability of the Yukon grid.
+Progress is underway on the new grid-scale battery storage system located at Robert Service Way in Whitehorse.
+Once complete, the new battery storage system will help Yukon Energy meet peak demands for electricity during the winter and improve the reliability of the Yukon grid.

 The battery site is located on Kwanlin Dün First Nation Settlement Land that has been identified by the First Nation for commercial development.
 The site has been cleared and a temporary access road to the site has been built.